Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Background

 \subsection{\AlgLagrangian~(Decentralized Message-passing Bayesian Optimization algorithm)}

-In this article, we propose \AlgLagrangian, a decomposing algorithm that relaxes the low MFS constraint on the assumed additive decomposition of $f$.
+We propose \AlgLagrangian, a decomposing algorithm that relaxes the low MFS constraint on the assumed additive decomposition of $f$.
 Table~\ref{tab:comparison} gathers the main differences between \AlgLagrangian~and state-of-the-art decomposing algorithms.
-Note that ADD-GPUCB and QFF require the simplest form of additive decompositions ($\Bar{d} = 1$).
-As a consequence, when optimizing a complex objective function $f$, they need to approximate it with a decomposition with MFS $\Bar{d} = 1$.
-In return, they are systematically able, at each time step $t$, to query $\argmax \varphi_t$.
-Observe that DEC-HBO tolerates more complex decompositions ($\Bar{d} = 3$), but is no longer guaranteed to find the global maximum of $\varphi_t$ (because it uses a variant of the max-sum algorithm~\cite{rogers2011bounded} that requires $f$ to have a sparse additive decomposition to converge).
-Overall, \AlgLagrangian~is the only algorithm that exploits weaker guarantees on the maximization of $\varphi_t$ to lower its computational complexity.
-This allows \AlgLagrangian~to handle decompositions with an arbitrary MFS without the need to approximate them with a simpler one.
+Note that ADD-GPUCB and QFF require the simplest form of additive decompositions (\textit{i.e.}, with $\Bar{d} = 1$).
+As a consequence, when optimizing a complex objective function $f$, they need to approximate it by a decomposition with MFS $\Bar{d} = 1$.
+In return, they are able, at each time step $t$, to query $\argmax \varphi_t$.
+In contrast, DEC-HBO tolerates more complex decompositions (\textit{i.e.}, with $\Bar{d} > 1$), but is no longer guaranteed to find the global maximum of $\varphi_t$ (because it uses a max-sum algorithm~\cite{rogers2011bounded} that requires $f$ to have a sparse additive decomposition to converge).
+Finally, \AlgLagrangian~is the only algorithm that is able to completely relax any assumption on the MFS without weakening the maximization guarantees on the acquisition function.
+This allows \AlgLagrangian~to be simultaneously asymptotically optimal and able to handle decompositions with an arbitrary MFS without the need to approximate them with simpler ones.